Last Updated on

 Most Mini Golden Retrievers inherit the Poodle’s proud bearing, tempered by the amiable appearance of the Golden and the Cocker Spaniel.

 Since their parent breeds have thick, long fur, these dogs often have coats with the same qualities.
 Many of them have golden-hued hair with a wavy, curly, or straight texture.

 Thanks to their Poodle parents, they are also less likely to trigger allergies.
 Sometimes, Mini Golden Retrievers are considered a hypoallergenic crossbreed.

 Cocker Spaniels come in different colors, but Cocker Spaniels with gold coats are used for this hybrid to achieve the classic Mini Golden Retriever look.

-This hybrid is likely to have floppy ears, long golden hair, and expressive eyes.
+Also known as the Dakota Sport Retriever, the Golden Retriever & Cocker Spaniel mix is likely to have floppy ears, long golden hair, and expressive eyes.

 The Comfort Retriever